kubowania/nodejs-webscraper/README.md

 3. Open [http://localhost:8000/results](http://localhost:8000/results) with your browser to see the results of the scrape in your terminal.

-4 .Finally, open the index.html file in your browser to see the results showing up.
+4. Finally, open the index.html file in your browser to see the results showing up.

 ## MIT Licence